nutanix/terraform-provider-nutanixkps/docs/guides/ahv-onboarding.md

 ### Nutanix KPS Service Domain

 Finally leverage Nutanix KPS service domain module which can be found on our [Github](https://github.com/nutanix-xi/sherlock-developer/tree/master/automation/infrastructure/terraform/modules/service_domain) to onboard the recently created VM as service domain.
+This modules replaces all the configurations you would usually make in the UI as well as provides more detailed configurations such as node info, storage profile info, and others.

 ```hcl
 module "service_domain" {